 A wonderful escapist read following the Radlett Family, in particular the gregarious protagonist Linda as she falls in love, each time more dramatically than the last.
 Chance to contrast and compare with the recent screen adaptation with its stellar cast.
 By Nancy Mitford, author of 'Love in a Cold Climate'.

 THE PURSUIT OF LOVE

 BY NANCY MITFORD

-We all need to immerse ourselves in moments of frivolous comfort.
-If this is your mood pick ‘The Pursuit of Love’ by Nancy Mitford, which is coming soon to our screens in a new joint BBC/Amazon drama, is the ideal escapism.
-It follows the ups and downs of the Radlett family during the world wars, in particular the gregarious protagonist Linda as she falls in love, each time more dramatically than the last.
-It is always interesting for your book club to compare and contrast a novel to a TV production and this new adaptation written by and starring Emily Mortimer should be no exception.
+From time to time we all need to immerse ourselves in moments of frivolous comfort.
+If this is your mood pick ‘The Pursuit of Love’ by Nancy Mitford, which was also recently on screen in a new joint BBC/Amazon production.
+The classic Mitford novel follows the ups and downs of the Radlett family during the world wars, in particular the gregarious protagonist Linda as she falls in love, each time more dramatically than the last.
+It is always interesting for your book club to compare and contrast a novel to a TV production and this recent adaptation written by and starring Emily Mortimer should be no exception.
 Definitely a welcome choice for book clubs.

 The Radletts live at Alconleigh, an old country estate in the Cotswold.
 They are a traditional landed gentry family living off the land who love animals, hunting and all outdoor pursuits.
 Lord Alconleigh is the rather formidable but ultimately harmless father, pompous and difficult and more importantly believing women have their place and education should not be wasted on them.
 At his side is his long-suffering wife Sadie and their seven children.